-The Motor Behavior Laboratory is directed by Jeffrey T. Fairbrother.
+The Motor Behavior Laboratory is directed by Jared Porter.
 Research conducted in the MBL is typically directed towards identifying and understanding the factors that mediate motor performance, the learning of motor skills, and the control of goal-directed actions.
 Research is conducted to test hypotheses, develop theory-based knowledge that applies to practical settings, and solve practical problems related to goal-directed actions and skills.
 Recent projects have included examinations of the effects of self-control and attentional focus manipulations on the performance and learning of motor skills.
-Please contact the director, Jeffrey Fairbrother, if you are interested in joining the Sport Psychology & Motor Behavior graduate program, would like to discuss a possible research collaboration, or are in need of consulting services.
+Please contact the director, Jared Porter, if you are interested in joining the Sport Psychology & Motor Behavior graduate program, discuss a possible research collaboration, or need consulting services.

 Skill Acquisition, Performance & Learning

 - Self-control effects on motor learning (i.e., the effects of providing learners with control over some aspect of the instructional setting such as feedback administration or amount of practice)